Why SQL Formatting Actually Matters

 ORDER BY revenue DESC

 LIMIT 10Same query.
-The formatted version takes a second to understand.
-The unformatted version takes a minute, and that is for a relatively simple query.
+The formatted version takes a few seconds to understand.
+The unformatted version takes considerably longer, and that is for a relatively simple query.

 Using a SQL Formatter